jokke-ilujo/ciming/README.rst

 GIMinG will always need user interaction to sync the infromation from the source/target clouds.
-User can either provide the credentials to the different source/target clouds via the REsTFul API or the credentials can be saved to OpenStack Barbican service.
+User can either provide the credentials to the different source/target clouds via the RESTful API or the credentials can be saved to OpenStack Barbican service.
 In the later case the user needs to provide only the credentials to the environment so that GIMinG can fetch the credentials to the clouds it needs.